About the Pituitary Gland

-If you feel that you may have symptoms, which could be caused by a pituitary tumor, you should discuss these symptoms with your physician.
+If you feel that you may have symptoms which could be caused by a pituitary tumor, you should discuss these symptoms with your physician.
 A detailed history and physical examination will then be done to determine whether measurement of specific pituitary hormones is necessary, as well as formal visual field testing.
-If findings are suggestive that a tumor may be present, an MRI may be ordered.
+If findings are suggestive that a tumor may be present, a pituitary magnetic resonance imaging ( MRI) examination may be ordered.

 What can I expect?

 The next steps will be determined based on how the tumor was found.
-If the tumor was found as part of a routine examination, then further testing will be necessary if it exceeds a certain size or appears to press upon the visual tract on the MRI.
-If the tumor was found because of the finding of pressure symptoms or loss of pituitary function, detailed hormonal testing as well as visual evaluation is necessary.
-If the tumor was found because of over secretion of pituitary hormones, the rest of the pituitary hormones as well as visual examination are necessary.
+If the tumor was found as part of a routine MRI examination, then further testing will be necessary, which will be more extensive if the tumor exceeds a certain size or appears to press upon the visual pathway on the MRI.
+If the tumor was found because of pressure symptoms or loss of pituitary function, detailed hormonal testing as well as visual evaluation is necessary.
+If the tumor was found because of oversecretion of pituitary hormones, the rest of the pituitary hormones will need to be tested.

 Taking Charge: Know your stats